Accenture/accenture.github.io/_drafts/introducing-kx-as-code.md

 ### KX.AS.CODE Portal - App Store

-Applications and be removed and added from the KX.AS.CODE Portal's app store screen.
+Applications can be removed and added from the KX.AS.CODE Portal's app store screen.

 ![](/img/posts/introducing-kx-as-code/kx.as.code_portal_applications.png)